simofb21/simofb21/README.md

 - 👋 Hi, I’m @simofb21
-- 👀 I’m interested in cycling and qualcosaltro
+- 👀 I’m interested in cycling.
+And other things.
-- 🌱 I’m currently learning c, but  I've learned html,css.
-- 💞️ I’m looking to collaborate with a person or with a robot
+- 🌱 I’m currently learning a lot.
+I can say I ' ve already learned css and html, and now I can make static  website.
+But I am still learning : c, python, ...
+But if you talk about language, I
+- 💞️ I’m just here because > if you don't have github, you are nobody.
-- 📫 How to reach me fb-bike.it and you will find my email
+- 📫 How to reach me: google >  fb-bike.it > home > chiSiamo.html

 <!---
 simofb21/simofb21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.